May 1, 2021

 Part of Ludum Dare tradition is writing a retrospective or postmortem after the event that talks about the process of creating a game, what went well, and what didn’t go so well.
 This is the retrospective for my entry The Rabbit Hole to Ludum Dare 48.

-If you haven’t played the game yet, go play it here!
+If you haven’t played the game yet, go play the Rabbit Hole game!

 Barking Down the Wrong Tree